 **New students to the district should attend the night at your child's school.
 9th Grade parents can attend any meeting at any location.

 Date Coming Soon

 Elmore Park MS

 Where did the Under 13 Apple ID link go?

 Parents are no longer required to create an ID for their child.
 Apple has changed their Apple ID management, and we will be rolling that out soon.

 What new devices will our students receive?

 All students grades 6th - 12th will receive a MacBook Air laptop.

 When will students receive these new tools?

 Round 1 of the distribution will be all of the students that had a laptop last year and occur in August.
-Round 2 will be all the new students receiving laptops and occur in early September.
+Round 2 will be all the new students receiving laptops and occur after Round 1 is complete.